Seamless Dental Restoration

 Frequently Asked Questions

-Dental crowns do not respond to traditional teeth whitening methods.
-If you wish to brighten your smile, it’s best to discuss teeth whitening options with your dentist before getting a crown.
+Traditional teeth whitening methods do not affect dental crowns.
+To brighten your smile, it’s best to discuss whitening options with your dentist before getting a crown.

-Dental insurance coverage for dental crowns varies depending on your specific insurance plan.
-Some plans cover a portion of the cost, while others may cover the entire cost.
-It’s best to check with your insurance provider to understand your coverage.
+Dental insurance coverage for crowns depends on your specific plan.
+Some plans may cover part or all of the cost, so it’s best to check with your provider to understand your coverage.

-In most cases, dental crowns can be placed on any tooth that requires restoration.
-However, your dentist will evaluate the tooth’s condition and recommend the most suitable treatment option.
+In most cases, dental crowns can be used on any tooth in need of restoration.
+Your dentist will evaluate the tooth and recommend the most appropriate treatment.